elaspic/elaspic/docs/small_molecule.md

   - Kd / IC50 for a handful of mutations in a methamphetamine / amphetamine binding antibody.

+[PDBbind](http://www.pdbbind.org.cn)  The aim of the PDBbind database is to provide a comprehensive collection of the experimentally measured binding affinity data for all types of biomolecular complexes deposited in the Protein Data Bank (PDB)

 ## Bibliography

 - [Computational Methods in Drug Discovery](http://pharmrev.aspetjournals.org/content/66/1/334.full) Very complete review about computational drug discovery.
 Wide scoup.